When procuring a penetration test, you need to have complete confidence in the provider you choose to perform the

 CREST-certified pen testing services provide assurance that the entire pen testing process will be conducted to the highest legal, ethical and technical standards.
-The CREST pen testing process follows best practice in key areas such as preparation & scoping, assignment execution, post technical delivery and data protection.
+The CREST pen testing process follows best practice in key areas such as scoping, reconnaissance, preparation, execution, technical delivery, reporting and data protection.

 CREST-accredited pen testing offers several advantages, including:

 1. Highly trained security experts

 CREST penetration testing is carried out by, or at least supervised by, CREST-registered penetration testers.
 CREST-registered or certified penetration testers are required to pass a series of rigorous exams to prove their skill, knowledge and competence and must re-sit them every three years.
 CREST pen testers also have to complete between 6,000 hours (CREST-registered) and 10,000 hours (CREST-certified) of regular and frequent professional experience.

 2. Greater customer assurance

-Companies are often asked to demonstrate the security and safety of their data to their customers.
+Organisations are often tasked by their customers to demonstrate the security and safety of their confidential data.
 Using a CREST-accredited penetration testing provider enables them to prove that they are adhering to security best practices to protect their data.
 Commissioning a CREST member company may also provide a commercial advantage when bidding for contracts.

 3. Supports regulatory compliance

-A CREST pen test supports information security requirements such as the GDPR, ISO 27001, the Network and Information Systems Directive & Regulations (NIS Regulations) and the Payment Card Industry Data Security Standard (PCI DSS).
+A CREST pen test supports information security requirements such as the GDPR, ISO 27001, NIS Regulations and PCI DSS.
 A pen test may be specified directly by a particular regulation or indirectly by the need to assess and evaluate the effectiveness of technical and organisational controls.
 Learn more about the requirements for penetration testing in our compliance guide.